 Back in Ireland, the Whiteboys usually referred to at the time as Levellers by the authorities, and by themselves as "Queen Sive Oultagh's children", "fairies", “followers of Johanna Meskill" or "Sheila Meskill", all symbolic figures supposed to lead the movement.

 The Whiteboys sought to address rack-rents, tithe collection, excessive priests' dues, evictions, and other oppressive acts by landowners.
 Landlords and tithe collectors were their primary targets.
 The ‘boys ran a slick operation, priding themselves on extensive forward-planning and regular assemblies.
-Absolute loyalty was mandatory, and the Whiteboys were the first organisation to invest the custom of swearing oaths with tremendous practical and symbolic importance.
+Absolute loyalty was mandatory, and the Whiteboys were the first organization to invest the custom of swearing oaths with tremendous practical and symbolic importance.

 Whiteboy activism saw its first peak in County Limerick in 1761, quickly spreading to Tipperary, Cork, and Waterford.
-Initially activities focused only on specific grievances, and action was limited to levelling ditches that closed off common grazing land, and digging up ley lands and orchards.
+Initially activities focused only on specific grievances, and action was limited to leveling ditches that closed off common grazing land, and digging up ley lands and orchards.

 As their numbers increased, so did the pace and severity of Whiteboy activity.
 Clandestine proclamations were posted under names like "Captain Moonlight", and the group sent threatening letters to debt collectors, landlords, and occupants of land gained from eviction, demanding that they give up their farms.